-Zucchini is a versatile and delicious summer staple that can be enjoyed in a variety of ways.
+Zucchini, also called courgette in the UK, is a versatile and delicious summer staple that can be enjoyed in various ways.
 Most people prefer to cook it, but can you eat zucchini raw?
 We’ll take a look at the benefits of the colorful squash and ways you can eat it.

 A favorite in the culinary world for their ability to take on different flavors, zucchinis are also jam-packed with important vitamins, minerals, and antioxidants.
-In order to take advantage of all the nutrients, it’s best to avoid peeling the zucchini; all the good stuff is hiding in the peel!
+To take advantage of all the nutrients, it’s best to avoid peeling the zucchini; all the good stuff is hiding in the peel!
 Zucchini is a good source of:

 - vitamin B6

 - vitamin A